connectrpc/examples-es/fastify/README.md

 ## Other helpful commands

-Run `npm run buf:generate` to generate the compiled protos via Protobuf-ES.
+Run `npm run generate` to generate the compiled protos via Protobuf-ES.